trnvanh/microservices/README.md

 # Microservices

-This is the repo for exercises of DevOps Course COMP.SE.140
+This is the repo for exercise 1 of DevOps Course COMP.SE.140